My Chef’s Apron

 Peanut butter and two bananas to make 2-ingredient peanut butter cookies.

 • Natural Creamy Salted Peanut Butter: Go for the kind without hydrogenated vegetable oils or added sugar.
-The oil separation is normal—just give it a good stir for best results.
+The oil separation is normal—just give it a good stir for the best results.
 I like salted natural peanut butter to bring out the banana's natural sweetness.

 How To Make These Easy Peanut Butter Cookies